 Dog attacks that involve repeated bites and lead to severe injuries or death are a different story.
-A study published in the December 2013 Journal of the American Veterinary Association examined more than 200 dog bite-related fatalities and identified common contributing factors that include:
+According to multiple sources, some of the most common factors in these attacks include:

 - Owner failed to properly restrain or shelter dogs

 - Dogs were isolated from regular, positive human interactions

 In Nebraska, dog owners are strictly liable for injuries and damages caused by their pets.
 The Nebraska Humane Society offers resources on its responsible pet owners page.